PythWare/Burn-Engine/README.md

 # Info
 Burn Engine is a high end modding toolkit for Dynasty Warriors 2, meant to replace my Dynasty Warriors 2 tools I made in the past.
 It's not ready to release but i'll explain the future features.
 Burn Engine is inspired by Yang Xiao Long from RWBY.

+Written in Python, uses Tkinter (the GUI for the editors/hubs, highly optimized and custom designs) and pyglet for Map/Model/Animation rendering.

 <img width="1913" height="1027" alt="iburn1" src="https://github.com/user-attachments/assets/92431727-3a5b-44dc-a74c-e165b2928365" />

 # Afterburn Stageworks (meant to replace Visual Guider as the main Stage Editor to use)